triangulating-rhombus/pinpoint/README.md

         > git push heroku master

   (If you want to push a non-master branch, you can do so with `git push heroku your-branch-name:master`.
 This is not good form for a real production server, but it can be handy for testing purposes.)

+### Download/Provision to your Apple device

+  1. In Xcode's AppDelegate.m file, comment out `jsCodeLocation` in Option 1 and uncomment `jsCodeLocation` in Option 2.
+For XCode Simulator rendering, do the opposite.